montimaj/grace-grb/figures/README.md

 notice, skips the preview and still writes both real outputs.

 At thumbnail size the headline, the four numbers, their labels, the panel titles and the footnote all hold up.
-Getting there meant cutting the plate back: the per-fact method captions and the redundant mascons-to-cells sentence were dropped, the footnote was reduced to one line, and nothing is now set below 10 pt.
+Getting there meant cutting the figure back: the per-fact method captions and the redundant mascons-to-cells sentence were dropped, the footnote was reduced to one line, and nothing is now set below 10 pt.
 That is the reason the content is four panels rather than six.